rochacbruno/quokka_ng/CONTRIBUTING.md

 ### Implement Features

-Look through the [roadmap](/roadmap.md) file.
-Anything there is open to whoever wants to implement it, if you have any doubts about the item, open an issue or enter in GITTER Chat
+Look through the [Issues](https://github.com/rochacbruno/quokka_ng/issues) board.
+Anything there is open to whoever wants to implement it, if you have any doubts please leave a comment the issue asking for clarification.

 ### Write Documentation